StockSharp/StockSharp/Algo.Analytics.CSharp/README.md

 This project contains a set of C# analytics scripts designed for the [StockSharp](https://stocksharp.com) trading platform.
 Each script implements `IAnalyticsScript` and demonstrates how to process historical market data from S# storage and visualize results through charts, heatmaps or grids.
 The project is delivered as a class library (targeting .NET 6.0) and can be used inside the StockSharp Designer or any custom application that references `StockSharp.Algo.Analytics`.

+These examples correspond to the Hydra analytics feature described in the [documentation](https://doc.stocksharp.com/topics/hydra/analytics.html).

 ## Overview

 The project includes several sample scripts illustrating different analytical tasks: